HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

       ...
       responses:
         409:
-          description: Returned when a bundle ior bundle tombstone with the same UUID and version already exists.
+          description: Returned when a bundle or bundle tombstone with the same UUID and version already exists.
 ```

 ### Get Deleted File API